 Not only is it a pretty piece, but it has special meaning to us.
 The silver bowl belonged to my father-in-law who passed away a few years ago.
 Engraved on the other side of the bowl is his name and an award he received back in the 70’s.

-Since I thought the silver bowl would look beautiful filled with flowers, I polished it up a bit and placed a grid of tape across the top.
+Since I thought the vintage silver bowl would look beautiful filled with flowers, I polished it up a bit.
+Then I simply placed a grid of tape across the top.
 This is an easy way to arrange flowers in a bowl without having to use floral foam.
 If you plan to create a floral arrangement this Valentine’s Day, remember that simple tip!

 After the tape was in place, I simply cut some grocery store flowers down to size and placed them into the grid.
 A fluffy hydrangea filled up a good portion of the arrangement.
-To fill in around the hydrangea, I used pink and purple flowers to fill in around it.
+To fill in around the hydrangea, I used pink and purple flowers.
 Of course, I must remember to keep it watered…no one wants to see wilted Valentine’s Day flowers!